Task Spawning

 Dagger.spawn(f, Dagger.Options(options), args...; kwargs...)

-When called, it creates an EagerThunk (also known as a "thunk" or "task") object representing a call to function f with the arguments args and keyword arguments kwargs.
+When called, it creates an DTask (also known as a "thunk" or "task") object representing a call to function f with the arguments args and keyword arguments kwargs.
 If it is called with other thunks as args/kwargs, such as in Dagger.@spawn f(Dagger.@spawn g()), then, in this example, the function f gets passed the results of executing g(), once that result is available.
 If g() isn't yet finished executing, then the execution of f waits on g() to complete before executing.

-An important observation to make is that, for each argument to @spawn/spawn, if the argument is the result of another @spawn/spawn call (thus it's an EagerThunk), the argument will be computed first, and then its result will be passed into the function receiving the argument.
-If the argument is not an EagerThunk (instead, some other type of Julia object), it'll be passed as-is to the function f (with some exceptions).
+An important observation to make is that, for each argument to @spawn/spawn, if the argument is the result of another @spawn/spawn call (thus it's an DTask), the argument will be computed first, and then its result will be passed into the function receiving the argument.
+If the argument is not an DTask (instead, some other type of Julia object), it'll be passed as-is to the function f (with some exceptions).

 Options